J-Mrad/TeamTalk/README.md

 TT is designed to be an ASP.NET C# template for an office chat application.
 To set up the project on your PC:<br />
 <br />
 1- Create a non-MVC ASP.NET solution<br />
+2- Add in provided CSS/JS and icons from Content
-2- Create the following web forms and pase in the given .aspx and .aspx.cx syntax: <br />
+3- Create the following web forms and pase in the given .aspx and .aspx.cx syntax from Pages: <br />
 &nbsp;&nbsp;&nbsp; login: Login page<br />
 &nbsp;&nbsp;&nbsp; index: contacts page<br />
 &nbsp;&nbsp;&nbsp; indexChat: chat page<br />